 Local boundary representations, polygonal or higher order approximations of the boundary surface, are the principal shape descriptors in computer graphics, image analysis and shape characterization.
 These representations by themselves provide no a priori global information, such as the figural hierarchy of an object, and thus do not provide an intuitive framework for shape analysis and figure-based deformation.
-Nevertheless local primitives are used widely, for instance for elastic deformable modeling of 3D objects of arbitrary topology [10].
+Nevertheless local primitives are used widely, for instance for elastic deformable modeling of 3D objects of arbitrary topology [14].

-Global boundary shape descriptions have found use in

-image analysis via deformable models and in shape analysis.
-Staib and Duncan represent boundaries of three-dimensional objects as weighted sums of fourier components [29].
-Székely et al. use a spherical harmonics decomposition to represent three-dimensional objects of spherical topology [33].
-Carr et al. use radial basis functions to represent boundaries [5].
-Styner et al. combines the spherical harmonic SPHARM representation with discrete m-reps and computes statistics on the combined representation, yielding a comprehensive statistical analysis of shape [31].
+Global boundary shape descriptions have found use in image analysis via deformable models and in shape analysis.
+Staib and Duncan represent boundaries of three-dimensional objects as weighted sums of Fourier components [15].
+Székely et al. use a spherical harmonics decomposition to represent threedimensional objects of spherical topology [16].
+Carr et al. use radial basis functions to represent boundaries [17].
+Styner et al. combines the spherical harmonic SPHARM representation with discrete m-reps and computes statistics on the combined representation, yielding a comprehensive statistical analysis of shape [12].

 Object description via skeletons, i.e. medial representation, has been used increasingly in computer graphics and CAD.
-Bloomenthal and Sherstuck develop implicit surfaces based on convolution over medial skeletons [3], [27].
-Markosian et al. apply skinning of implicit fields around polyhedral skeletons [19].
-Gascuel et al. develop a system for animation and collision detection based on rigid articulated skeletons fleshed by spline-based deformable boundary surfaces [12].
-Storti et al. and Blanding et al. use a skeleton-based object representation for CAD style applications: 3D geometric model synthesis, generation of boundary surfaces at varying levels of detail, and morphing [30], [2].
-Igarashi's Teddy system uses the medial spines to drive intuitive shape modeling based on hand sketching [16].
-Chen uses multiscale medial models based on a sampled skeleton for guiding volume rendering [7].
-Thall et al. propose discrete m-reps as a general geometric modeling primitive for 3D design in computer graphics and CAD, using displaced subdivision surfaces for fine-scale boundary description [36].
+Bloomenthal and Sherstuck develop implicit surfaces based on convolution over medial skeletons [18,19].
+Markosian et al. apply skinning of implicit fields around polyhedral skeletons [20].
+Gascuel et al. develop a system for animation and collision detection based on rigid articulated skeletons fleshed by spline-based deformable boundary surfaces [21].
+Storti et al. and Blanding et al. use a skeleton-based object representation for CAD style applications: 3D geometric model synthesis, generation of boundary surfaces at varying levels of detail, and morphing [22,23].
+Igarashi's Teddy system uses the medial spines to drive intuitive shape modeling based on hand sketching [24].
+Chen uses multiscale medial models based on a sampled skeleton for guiding volume rendering [25].
+Thall et al. propose discrete m-reps as a general geometric modeling primitive for 3D design in computer graphics and CAD, using displaced subdivision surfaces for fine-scale boundary description [10].

-Use of medial representations for deformable modeling in computer vision was pioneered by work of Tsao and Fu, where discrete skeletons computed by distance transform are stochastically manipulated and a discrete boundary is regenerated [37].
-Zhu and Yuille developed the comprehensive FORMS system that automatically divides 2D objects into simple parts and represents these parts medially, incorporating statistical shape information [40].
-M-reps, a multiscale medial description on which this paper is based, and their use in medical image analysis have been discussed in section I. Our method differs from the ones above because we enforce the SAT relationship between a continuous deformable medial model and the boundary generated by it.
+Use of medial representations for deformable modeling in computer vision was pioneered by work of Tsao and Fu, where discrete skeletons computed by distance transform are stochastically manipulated and a discrete boundary is regenerated [26].
+Zhu and Yuille developed the comprehensive FORMS system that automatically divides 2D objects into simple parts and represents these parts medially, incorporating statistical shape information [27].
+M-reps, a multiscale medial description on which this paper is based, and their use in medical image analysis have been discussed in section 1.
+Our method differs from the ones above because we enforce Blum's symmetric axis transform (SAT) relationship between a continuous deformable medial model and the boundary generated by it [5].

 Differential geometric properties of medial axis transforms, boundary generation from continuous skeletons, and associated validity constraints have been studied extensively in the literature.
-In particular, Nackman [21], Vermeer [38], and Gelston [13] explored relationships between the 3D SAT and the curvature of its implied boundary.
-Hoffman & Vermeer [15], and Teixiera [35] described validity conditions that continuous medial surfaces must satisfy in order to exist and to imply non-intersecting boundaries.
-Giblin and Kimia studied local differential geometry of various kinds of points forming 3D symmetry sets [14].
-Damon studied the geometry of offset surfaces generated by a multi-valued vector field defined on a set of connected manifolds; the results presented in the following section represent a special case of Damon's theory [8].
+In particular, Nackman [28], Vermeer [29], and Gelston [30] explored relationships between the 3D SAT and the curvature of its implied boundary.
+Hoffman & Vermeer [31], and Teixiera [32] described validity conditions that continuous medial surfaces must satisfy in order to exist and to imply non-intersecting boundaries.
+Giblin and Kimia studied local differential geometry of various kinds of points forming 3D symmetry sets [33].
+Damon studied the geometry of offset surfaces generated by a multi-valued vector field defined on a set of connected manifolds; the results presented in the following section represent a special case of Damon's theory [34].